tabfloater/tabfloater/README.md

 [<img src="https://img.shields.io/amo/users/tabfloater@tabfloater.io">](#)
 [<img src="https://img.shields.io/amo/stars/tabfloater@tabfloater.io">](#)

 TabFloater is a cross-browser extension that allows you to multitask by moving browser tabs into floating windows, similarly to the “Picture-in-Picture” functionality on TVs.
-You can keep browsing the web in both the floating and the main browser window.
+You can keep browsing the web in all windows at the same time.

 Official website: https://www.tabfloater.io/